History of the Irish language: Nineteenth and twentieth centuries

 The Great Famine (An Drochshaol) hit a disproportionately high number of Irish speakers (who lived in the poorer areas heavily hit by famine deaths and emigration), translated into its rapid decline.

-Irish political leaders, such as Daniel O'Connell (Domhnall Ó Conaill, himself a native speaker), were also critical of the language, seeing it as 'backward', with English the language of the future.
+Irish political leaders, such as Daniel O'Connell (Domhnall Ó Conaill, himself a native speaker), were also critical of the language, seeing it as "backward", with English the language of the future.

-Add economic opportunities for most Irish people arose at that time within the Industrialising United States of America, and the British Empire, which both used English.
+Economic opportunities for most Irish people arose with the Second Industrial Revolution in the English-speaking British Empire and United States.
 Contemporary reports spoke of Irish-speaking parents actively discouraging their children from speaking the language, and encouraging the use of English instead.
-This practice continued long after independence, as the stigma of speaking Irish remained very strong.
+This stigma towards speaking Irish remained strong long after independence.

 It has been argued, however, that the sheer number of Irish speakers in the nineteenth century and their social diversity meant that both religious and secular authorities had to engage with them.
 This meant that Irish, rather than being marginalised, was an essential element in the modernization of Ireland, especially before the Great Famine of the 1840s.
 Irish speakers insisted on using the language in the law courts (even when they knew English), and it was common to employ interpreters.
 It was not unusual for magistrates, lawyers and jurors to employ their own knowledge of Irish.
 Fluency in Irish was often necessary in commercial matters.
 Political candidates and political leaders found the language invaluable.
 Irish was an integral part of the "devotional revolution" which marked the standardisation of Catholic religious practice, and the Catholic bishops (often partly blamed for the decline of the language) went to great lengths to ensure there was an adequate supply of Irish-speaking priests.
 Irish was widely and unofficially used as a language of instruction both in the local pay-schools (often called hedge schools) and in the National Schools.
-Down to the 1840s and even afterwards, Irish speakers could be found in all occupations and professions.
+Even after the 1840s, Irish speakers could be found in all occupations and professions.